trimstray/nginx-admins-handbook/README.md

   > Longer keys take more time to generate and require more CPU (please use `openssl speed rsa` on your server) and power when used for encrypting and decrypting, also the SSL handshake at the start of each connection will be slower.
 It also has a small impact on the client side (e.g. browsers).

   > Use of alternative solution: ECC Certificate Signing Request (CSR).
+ECDSA certificates contain an ECC public key.
+ECC keys are better than RSA & DSA keys in that the ECC algorithm is harder to break.

   The "SSL/TLS Deployment Best Practices" book say: